 β

 The date picker in the Portal (dashboard) allows users to select a specific time frame for the data they wish to view.
-This could include options such as selecting a specific date, a range of dates, or pre-set time frames such as "current month" or "All time."
-This feature allows users to easily filter and view the data that is most relevant to them within the dashboard, making it more efficient and user-friendly.
+This includes options such as selecting a specific date, a range of dates, or pre-set time frames like 'current month' or 'All time.'
+This feature enables users to easily filter and view the data that is most relevant to them within the dashboard, making it more efficient and user-friendly.

 β